CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.4 Protection against malicious programs.md

 #### OPS.1.1.4.A15 External Consultation (CIA)

-When developing a malware protection scheme, external support SHOULD be used if one's own know-how or market knowledge is insufficient.
+In developing a malware protection scheme, external support SHOULD be used if one's own know-how or market knowledge is insufficient.
 In order to prevent in particular performance problems within the IT systems and networks and to put the protection against malicious programs meaningfully into an overall concept, the implementation of protection products in complex IT infrastructures should only be carried out by experienced experts.
-After installing protection programs, the configuration SHOULD be subjected to an external expert review.
+After the installation of protection programs, the configuration SHOULD be subjected to an external expert review.

 4 Further Information
 ------------------------------